4.4 Irrecoverable debts and provision for doubtful debts (3)

 1.

-On 1st January, XYZ Ltd wrote off a debt of £1,200 from Ms. Smith.
-On 15th March, the company received a partial payment of £600 from Ms. Smith.
-Prepare a journal entry and the necessary ledger accounts to record this partial recovery.
+ABC Company had previously written off a debt of £350 from Mr. Jones.
+The company subsequently receives £280 from Mr. Jones.
+Prepare a journal entry and the necessary ledger accounts to record this recovery.

 Journal Entry: